FlowRunner-AI/docs/automations/content/flow-management/bestpractices.md

 ## Stay Updated

-Stay informed about the latest features and updates in Backendless Automations.
+Stay informed about the latest features and updates in FlowRunner™.
 Regular updates may introduce new functionalities that could significantly enhance your workflow efficiency or introduce new capabilities.

 ## Security and Permissions